Serous cystadenoma of the pancreas, also referred as microcystic adenoma, is an uncommon type of benign cystic pancreatic neoplasm.

-Most lesions are observed without treatment 5.
+Most lesions should be observed without treatment, unless there is diagnostic uncertainty or significant associated symptomatology 5,17.
 They are benign lesions and do not recur once resected 4.

-- intraductal papillary mucinous tumour (IPMN) of pancreas: communicates with pancreatic ducts
+- intraductal papillary mucinous tumor (IPMN) of the pancreas: communicates with pancreatic ducts

 - pancreatic pseudocyst

-mucinous cystic neoplasm of pancreas (e.g. mucinous cystadenoma)
+mucinous cystic neoplasm of the pancreas (e.g. mucinous cystadenoma)

 - calcification tends to be peripheral